 These adjustments can be done directly in the Scenario Manager.

-A "Manage scenario" window opens where you can change the settings of the variable (name, description, based on, color) as well as the values of scenario variables.
+A "Manage scenario" window opens where you can change the settings of the scenario (name, description, based on, color) as well as the values of scenario variables.

 Overwriting values enables a faster and easier simulation of different scenarios as key values can be changed quickly.